-Our dedicated and experienced team of underwriters, claims personnel and risk surveyors has been working with our policyholders and their representatives since 1986.
+Our dedicated and experienced team of underwriters, claims personnel and risk surveyors has been working with our Clients and their representatives since 1986.
 Our policies include:

 - Stock mortality